specklew/Green-Game/README.md

 - `EnemyKilledHandler` -> Bad
 - `OnEnemyKilledHandler` -> Bad

-Matters not mentioned in this section are described in the [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
+Matters not discussed in this section are described in the [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

 ## Ordering